nhs-analystx/applied-evaluation/community.md

   <li><b>Commissiong Support Unit</b> - Arden and GEM CSU</li>
 </ul>

+<h2>Communities of Practice</h2>
+We are keen to support new communities in development of existing networks.
+Please get in touch if you would like support the development of the Applied Evaluation Community of Practice – email [england.analystX@nhs.net](mailto:england.analystx@nhs.net) for more information.

 <div class="nhsuk-do-dont-list">
   <h3 class="nhsuk-do-dont-list__label">Principles and aims of the <a href="https://future.nhs.uk/DataAnalytics/view?objectId=26687056">Applied Evaluation Community of Practice</a></h3>
   <ul class="nhsuk-list nhsuk-list--tick">